Polyhedral Aspects of Feedback Vertex Set and Pseudoforest Deletion Set: Feedback Vertex Set

+In Section \ref{sec:orientation-and-cycle-cover-formulation}, we described an ILP formulation based on orientation and cycle cover polyhedra and showed that its LP-relaxation is at least as strong as (\ref{FVS-LP:weak-density-cycle-cover}).
+We briefly discuss two more polynomial-sized LP-relaxations for FVS with integrality gap at most $2$.
+We give full details in the appendix for the sake of completeness.

+We recall that Chekuri and Madan \cite{chekuri-madan16} gave a polynomial-sized ILP formulation for Subset-FVS.
+We note that the LP-relaxation of their ILP-formulation specialized for FVS has integrality gap at most that of the LP-relaxation of \eqref{FVS-IP: orient-and-cycle-cover}.
+Consequently, the LP-relaxation of their ILP formulation has integrality gap at most $2$.
+We present the details in Appendix \ref{sec:CM-formulation}.
+This result gives additional impetus to improving the integrality gap analysis of their LP-relaxation for Subset-FVS.

+Next, we give an ILP formulation based only on orientation constraints (without relying on cycle cover constraints) - see Appendix \ref{sec:orientation-formulation}.
+We show that its LP-relaxation is at least as strong as that of the strong density constraints based formulation and consequently is also at most $2$.

 \paragraph{Acknowledgements.} Samuel Fiorini and Stefan Weltge would like to thank Gwena\"{e}l Joret and Yelena Yuditsky for preliminary discussions.
 Karthekeyan Chandrasekaran and Samuel Fiorini would like to acknowledge the support of the trimester program on Discrete Optimization at the Hausdorff Institute for Mathematics (2021) for facilitating initial discussions on the problem.
 Chandra Chekuri, Samuel Fiorini and Stefan Weltge would like to thank the Oberwolfach Research Institute for Mathematics and the organizers of the Combinatorial Optimization workshop (2021) during which this research started.
+Shubhang Kulkarni thanks Da Wei Zheng for engaging in preliminary discussions on the separation oracle for $2$-pseudotree cover constraints.
+We thank the reviewers for their comments which helped improve the presentation of the paper.